afedynak/QIIME2-Microbiome/README.md

 - **ANCOMBC** was used to identify differentially abundant taxa between groups (genotype, age).
 - Multiple comparisons were made, and differential abundance results were visualized through **barplots** and **significance plots**.
 - The results help identify which taxa show significant differences based on genotype and age, shedding light on microbiome shifts due to AD progression.
-- _Note: ANCOMBC file is not yet posted_

 ---

 ## 📊 Data and Outputs